zalando/zalando-howto-open-source/README.md

 ####Proactively Communicate
 Share your project with:
-- relevant LinkedIn Groups
+- Relevant LinkedIn Groups
-- community forums/boards
+- Community forums/boards
-- e-newsletters and websites/newsletters dedicated to the problem(s) your project is trying to solve, the relevant languages, etc.
+- E-newsletters and websites/newsletters dedicated to the problem(s) your project is trying to solve, the relevant languages, etc.
-- if you have contacts at a university, pitch your project to their students
+- If you have contacts at a university, pitch your project to their students
-- major players in the industry
+- Major players in the industry

 ###Contributing to Non-Zalando Open-Source Projects